 - Pair students up to review each other's work

-- Exclude students from participating in PeerMark review
+- Exclude students from participating in a PeerMark review

 - Access the Turnitin Assignment via your Moodle course

 - On the Submission Inbox page of the assignment, Launch Peermark Manager from the green icon in the Peermark Assignments row.

 - Click the red trash can icon to delete the PeerMark assignment then click confirm

 - On the Submission Inbox page of the assignment, Launch Peermark Reviews from the green paper shaped icon in the Peermark Assignments row.

 - Here you will see statistics based on which students have / have not completed reviews.

 You can also download a spreadsheet of all the data collected.

 - Grade: The grade given to the student based on reviews they have provided